How finger puppets can help promote early language development in babies

 A group photo of Dr. Bonnie Camp, Dr. Domek, Mary Ann Bash and parent mentors.
 Photo courtesy of photographer Katy Tartakoff.

-In 2021, Bash and Domek earned a grant from the Denver Office of Children's Affairs to develop a team of parents that learned ways to use the finger puppets with their babies and now reach out to other parents in the community to teach them as well.
+In 2021, Bash and Domek applied for a grant to develop a team of parents that learned ways to use the finger puppets with their babies and now reach out to other parents in the community to teach them as well.

 “They learn from us.
 And then they reach out to their neighbors, their extended family, their colleagues at work that have these babies.
 And they are the ones that then allow us to expand the reach of our work,” Bash said.